Structure-Preserving Linear Quadratic Gaussian Balanced Truncation for Port-Hamiltonian Descriptor Systems: Structure-Preserving LQG Balanced Truncation

 As in section~\ref{subsubsec:indexOne}, we consider \eqref{eq:pHEQ}, but in this subsection we do not assume any restrictions for the index.
 In a first step, we apply a feedback $\uF = -y = -Cx = -B^\top Qx$ to the system to obtain

 The resulting system \eqref{eq:pHWithFeedback} is obviously still port-Hamiltonian with new dissipation matrix $R+BB^\top$.
-Moreover, if $Q$ is invertible and $(E,A,B,C)$ meets the requirements of Theorem~\ref{thm:solutionsOfNonsymmetricGAREs}, then $(E,(J-R-BB^\top)Q)$ is regular and impulse-free by Theorem~\ref{thm:solutionsOfNonsymmetricGAREs}(iii).
+Moreover, if $(E,A,B,C)$ meets the requirements of Theorem~\ref{thm:solutionsOfNonsymmetricGAREs}, then $(E,(J-R-BB^\top)Q)$ is regular and impulse-free by Theorem~\ref{thm:solutionsOfNonsymmetricGAREs}(iii).
 Thus, there exists a state space transformation which transforms \eqref{eq:pHWithFeedback} to Weierstraß canonical form, i.e., there exist $S,T\in\GL{n}$ with

 and similarly $\Btilde = SB$ and $\Ctilde = CT^{-1}$ with block partitioning $\Btilde^\top = [B_1^\top\;\;B_2^\top]$ and $\Ctilde = [C_1\;\;C_2]$ in accordance with the partioning in \eqref{eq:WCFpH}.
 Again, note that for the following considerations we do not need $A_{11}$ to be in JCF, which allows us some more freedom in choosing $S$ and $T$.